floodyberry/chacha-opt/README.md

         /* does stuff with cpuflags here */
     }

-### CANNOT FIND -LEXAMPLE ###
+### CANNOT FIND -LYOURLIB ###

-If you are getting `/usr/bin/ld: error: cannot find -lexample` when trying to link against your new library, and you have the library in `/usr/local/lib`, you may be running in to [Shared library in /usr/local/lib not found](http://stackoverflow.com/questions/5873516/shared-library-in-usr-local-lib-not-found).
+If you are getting `/usr/bin/ld: error: cannot find -lyourlib` when trying to link against your new library, and you have the library in `/usr/local/lib`, you may be running in to [Shared library in /usr/local/lib not found](http://stackoverflow.com/questions/5873516/shared-library-in-usr-local-lib-not-found).
 The problem is the system is using the gold linker, which for no discernable reason does not check `/usr/local/lib` (what the hell).
 You will need to uninstall it (`apt-get remove binutils-gold`, etc.), or add `/usr/local/lib` to `LIBRARY_PATH`.

 ## BUILDING ##

 ### NAME ###

-The name of the project is set in [app/project.def](app/project.def).
+The name of the project is set in `appname/project.def`.
 This is used to create project specific function names using `LOCAL_PREFIX`.

-The project version is in [app/project.ver](app/project.ver).
+The project version is in `appname/project.ver`.
 Unused at the moment except for shared library names on some *nix's.

 ### CONFIGURING ###